mnhrk15/sgan/TRAINING.md

 ### Dataset options

 - `--dataset_name`: The dataset to use for training; must be either of the five supported datasets.
 Default is `zara1`.
 - `--delim`: Delimiter used in the files of the dataset.
-Default is ' '.
+Default is `tab` (datasets are tab-separated; keep this unless your data is space-separated).
 - `--obs_len`: Number of time-steps in input trajectories.
 Default is 8.
 - `--pred_len`: Number of time-steps in output trajectories.
 Default is 8.
 - `--loader_num_workers`: The number of background threads to use for data loading.
 Default is 4.